-The Festival encompasses seminars, demonstrations, a student chef competition, a professionally judged cacao bean taste off, a fun and festive gala fundraiser and a silent auction.
+The normally designed Festival encompasses seminars, demonstrations, a student chef competition, a professionally judged cacao bean taste off, a fun and festive gala fundraiser and a silent auction.
 Proceeds from the benefit are decided each year based on the beneficiary applications received.
-The 2018 beneficiaries will be announced by February 2018.
-To see past beneficiaries and the positive impact of our fundraising efforts, you can read more here.
+This year of 2023 we are back to a smaller scale event based on the setup we have done prior to covid.

 The mission and goal of the Kona Cacao Association, Inc. is to promote the cacao industry on the Big Island of Hawai‘i by presenting the Big Island Chocolate Festival as an educational and outreach opportunity for local cacao farmers, the hospitality industry and cacao enthusiasts.

 We encourage you to become a member of Kona Cacao Association and support Big Island’s cacao.

 A glimpse into the night of the Big Island Chocolate Festival Gala from 2016-2018:

 You come up the elevator from the garage at the Hapuna Beach Prince Hotel on Saturday evening May 12th.
 You can smell the savory bbq as soon as the door opens.
 You have arrived at the Big Island Chocolate Festival Gala evening and you are hungry and ready to sample dozens of chocolate treats and dishes.